ahornero/clean-login/readme.txt

 12. WPML.
 Certificate of Compatibility

 == Changelog ==

+= 1.9.5 =
+*   New feature: registration process now distinguish between a wrong e-mail and an e-mail that was already registered with a different account.
+Thanks to Martin Newman.
+*   New feature: a string template parameter is now added to the clean_login_register shortcode.
+Thanks to Martin Newman.
+*   Session is now not destroyed but resetting the necessary parameter.
+Thanks to Martin Newman.

 = 1.9.4 =
 *   Email notification now support HTML as claimed (Bug solved).
 Thanks to Adrian Toro (@adrianifero)